How did a Lancashire manufacturer become the largest producer of toffee in the world?

 The company listed on the London Stock Exchange in May 1960, with an ordinary capital of over £500,000.

-S Parkinson & Son of Doncaster, best known for butterscotch, and Coq d’Or, best known for high quality chocolates, were acquired in 1961.
+S Parkinson & Son of Doncaster, best known for butterscotch, was acquired in 1961.
 Harper Paper, a sweet wrapper manufacturer, was also acquired that same year for £1.25 million.

 John Arthur Holland Sr died in 1962 and left an estate valued at £117,243.